Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 What school would my child attend?

-Your child will attend their catchment school if you live within that school’s boundary and there is space available.
-Click here to find your catchment school.
+Elementary and high school students typically attend the neighborhood school in their catchment area if you live within that school’s boundary and there is space and a program available.
+Find your catchment school here: BusPlanner Web .

-What happens after I register my child at the International Welcome Centre?
+What happens after I register my child at the Student Welcome Center?

 How long does my child have to wait after registering before he or she can go to school?